DiasIuri/gold-compiler/README.md

-# gold-compiler
+# GOLD: Gold over limits, dude

-GOLD: Gold over limits, dude
+It is a very nice compiler (I hope so).